hoaixuimay/vdc_voucher_assignment/README.md

 Get access token first
 Then use access token to call request to get vouchers by phone number.
 (Authorization: Bearer <access_token>)
-Note: this application designed that only **User** role has permission to get vouchers
+Note: this application designed that only **User** role has permission to get vouchers If you would like to see access_token information, pass it to https://jwt.io/ and see the result.

 Example:
 User role: can access resource